 To stay cool, drive up to over 8,000’ and set up in the shade of ponderosa pines.
 That’s it.
 Simple.

-Back to the life I love best isolated, simple, and time rich.
+Back to the life I love bestsimple,isolated and time rich.
 Can’t get much betterfresh air, peace of mind, healthful exercise, and roaming felines.
 I feel so much more alive living out in Nature.

 I’m presently in Colorado at 9,345’, just a few miles from the Continental Divide and the Colorado Trail.
 Mornings, mostly, have clear skies and calm air.
 Afternoons bring wind and clouds.

-If it gets hot, I’ll look for shade.
+When it starts to get hot, I’ll look for a spot to set up with more shade.
 When I get out of the bag at 6:00, the inside temp has ranged from 36° to 44°.
 I’m sure it wouldn’t be so nippy if I did not keep the cage and bedroom windows fully open during the night.
 You can probably guess I’m still orienting the Nash for winter camping.
-Once the sun heats the inside to the lower 50s, I close the back blind, making sure the two east-facing windows are closed.
+Once the sun heats the inside to the lower 50s, I lower and close the back blinds, making sure the two east-facing windows are closed and closed.

-So IF it’s going to be hot, there are a couple other things one can do.
+When the days turn hot, there are some things one can do.
 Remember this is geared towards off-the-grid hard-wall campers, not using a generator and A/C.

 Start the day with the trailer as cool as possible.
 Leave all the windows, roof vents and bathroom door fully open during the night.
 It will be cold some mornings; just put on a sweater until it starts warming up rather than turn on the heat.
 You want to maintain the cool inside temperature as long as possible.